-Tabbouleh makes for a great side dish when paired with protein sources like chicken kofta, beef kofta, or shawarma.
-However, it’s also an excellent addition to a mezze platter or appetizer spread alongside dishes like fire roasted baba ganoush, muhammara, pita bread, and whipped feta.
+Tabbouleh makes for a simple yet satisfying side dish when paired with protein sources like chicken kofta, beef kofta, or shawarma.
+However, it’s also an amazing addition to a mezze platter or appetizer spread alongside dishes like fire roasted baba ganoush, muhammara, pita bread, and whipped feta.

 Common Questions About Tabbouleh Salad

 Yes!
 Full of vitamins, protein, fiber, carbs, and healthy fat, tabbouleh salad is a nutrious, well-rounded dish.
 Thanks to the healthful ingredients, it can help improve digestion, reduce inflammation, boost your immune system, and more!